TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

   - The unchained index smart contract needs chain id
   - `chifra --chain xdai explore` should go to a different server
   - `chifra slurp` won't work with --chain
-  - `chifra when --list` is mainnet centric
+  - `chifra when --list` is main net centric
 - We need to fix the install files.
 XDG is present, but does it work?
 - The prefund values per chain are in the repo but not being used
 - Can we use chain ids to verify that the RPC points to the same chain we are being told it is?
 - Private networks have a real problem with 'front of chain' because almost all of the thing is front of chain
-- Uniswap pricing of reconciliations obviously doesn't work on non-mainnet.
+- Uniswap pricing of reconciliations obviously doesn't work on non-main net.
-- Test ABI generation for non-mainnet chains
+- Test ABI generation for non-main net chains
 - Check out https://github.com/symblox/hardhat-abi-gen for ABI generation from Solidity code
-- The server wants to run against the base configuration (i.e. mainnet).
+- The server wants to run against the base configuration (i.e. main net).
 This is another reason why --chain must be a global option.
 Otherwise, we would have to run multiple servers.
 As a result -- we want to disable the `--chain` option for `chifra serve` (probably other things as well)
 - Search for IndexPath, CachePath in golang code
 - Blaze has command line options to explicitly take the paths
 - We used to preclude the user from customizing an indexPath if it doesn't exist